Donate

 National position

-In an address to the United Nations in 2017, the then-minister for foreign affairs of the Marshall Islands, John Silk, said that his country is committed to “a close and inclusive examination” of its participation in the TPNW, “listening closely to our stakeholders and affected communities, and also taking into account any possible implications on our mutual security relationships”.
+When the TPNW opened for signature in September 2017, the Marshall Islands said that it was committed to “a close and inclusive examination” of its participation in the TPNW, “listening closely to our stakeholders and affected communities, and also taking into account any possible implications on our mutual security relationships”.

 As part of the universal periodic review conducted by the UN Human Rights Council in 2021, the Marshall Islands noted “the importance of ratifying” the TPNW but said that it is not currently prepared to become a state party, as it is still reviewing the provisions.